oracle/nosql-go-sdk/README.md

 region=<region-identifier>
 ```

 Details of the configuration file can be found on the [SDK and Configuration File](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm) page.
-Note that multiple profiles can exist (using the `[PROFILENAME]` properties file convention) and can be selected using the api (see example below).
+Note that multiple profiles can exist (using the `[PROFILENAME]` properties file convention) and can be selected using the API (see example below).

 The **Tenancy ID**, **User ID** and **fingerprint** should be acquired using the instructions above.
 The path to your private key file is the absolute path of the RSA private key.
 The order of the properties does not matter.